PerfectlySoft/PerfectDocs/guide/MongoDB-Database.md

 # MongoDB Database

-Use the MongoDB Database class to create a reference to a named database using provided MongoClient instance.
+Use the MongoDB Database class to create a reference to a named database using a provided MongoClient instance.

-Create new Mongo Database connection:
+Create a new Mongo Database connection:

 ``` swift
 let database = try!
 MongoDatabase(